 Nothing expresses respect and “thank you” quite like an item made with love.
 Our recipients are always deeply touched by your efforts.
 We send ~100,000 care packages each year and like to include a handmade item in every package!

-Here are answers to the questions we are most often asked about our knitting/crocheting project for the troops.
+Here are answers to the questions we are most often asked about our knitting/crocheting Scarves for Troops Program:

 When does Operation Gratitude need scarves and hats to send to the troops?

-We accept scarves and hats from September through early-December each year.
+We accept scarves and hats year-round.
 Our final packing day for the Holiday (winter) Drive is in mid-December.
 No items of warmth are sent during our spring/summer Patriotic Drive, as we concentrate on “beating-the-heat” cool-ties during that drive (see pattern below; please send your cool-ties March-May).
-Due to lack of storage space at the armory during the summer months, we ask that you please hold onto your knit scarves and hats until the fall and send them to us September through December only!
-Please keep knitting/crocheting all year though!

 Is there a pattern for the scarves and hats?